bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ## Touch Swiping

 BCarousel comes with automatic support for touch swiping devices.
-You can disable touch swiping by using the `noTouch` prop
+You can disable touch swiping by using the `noTouch` prop.

 <b-alert :model-value="true" variant="info">
   Due to touch swiping not being available to everyone, such as a user that is using a mouse, you will likely want to include multiple ways to transition the slides.
 Otherwise, transitioning can be impossible to those users.